slingr-stack/github-package/README.md

 - Shortcuts to access the REST API
 - Support for webhooks

-In order to take advantage of this endpoint we strongly recommend to understand how GitHub Apps work and what you can do with the REST API:
+In order to take advantage of this package, we strongly recommend to understand how GitHub Apps work and what you can do with the REST API:

 - [GitHub Apps](https://developer.github.com/apps/)